 If you’re working with a smaller kitchen, making sure it’s well lit is a great way of giving the illusion of more space.
-Shadows and ark corners can make a room feel much more cramped, so with the addition a few well-placed lights like LEDS under cabinets or bright hanging lamps, you can dispel unwanted dark spots.
+Shadows and dark corners can make a room feel much more cramped, so with the addition a few well-placed lights like LEDs under cabinets or bright hanging lamps, you can dispel unwanted dark spots.

 If you’re looking to go further, a skylight is a great way to maximise natural daylight in your space as well as making the room a lot airier.

 If there’s one thing we associate with Spring, besides hay fever, it’s flowers.

 One thing that spring is known for is flowers and lots of them, so why not decorate with some around your space?
 A bouquet on your windowsill or on a safe space on a countertop is one of the best ways to incorporate some spring joy into your kitchen design without having to make any major design changes.
 There are plenty of seasonal blooms to take advantage of already!
 Daffodils bloom everywhere this time of years, as well as tulips and hyacinths, so why not add a splash of nature to the heart of your home?